Part One: Mandatory Viewing

 Prim and I don't know what to say to each other after this, so we just watch the huge screen for a while.
-Sooner or later, Rue gives up her search for Katniss and curls up in the branches of a tree.
-The announcer makes quite a deal of how close she is to a net trap that the Careers have set, but apparently the Gamemakers haven't figured out how it works, because there's no preview graphic of what will happen if she trips it.
+Rue eventually gives up her search for Katniss and curls up in the branches of a tree.
 Everyone falls asleep, including Prim, who leans against my shoulder, looking young and pale.
 I wake her and start walking her back to the Seam, but halfway there, Gale Hawthorne, looking frantic, finds her, and says that her mother woke up to find her gone and is half out of her mind.
 He carries her the rest of the way home, and I go back to the square.

-The rest of the night is just another re-cap of the early parts of the games, including the Tribute Parade (with the inevitable cut-in shot of Prim jumping up when she sees Katniss and yelling, with fierce pride, "That's my sister!"; it is apparently another favorite of Capitol viewers).
-Sleep finally ambushes me while they're replaying the death of the boy from District Ten-a horrendous fall on steep slope that he'd have been hard pressed to control even if he hadn't been lamed.
+The rest of the night is just another recap of the early parts of the games, including the Tribute Parade (with the inevitable cut-in shot of Prim jumping up when she sees Katniss and yelling, with fierce pride, "That's my sister!"; it is apparently another favorite of Capitol viewers).
+Sleep finally ambushes me while they're replaying the death of the boy from District Ten - a horrendous fall on a steep slope that he'd have been hard pressed to control even if he hadn't been lamed.
 I see the beginning of the fall, but am out completely before he hits the rock.

 I dream I am in a mine somewhere, and Peeta is lost.
 Katniss is trying to find him, but he's hiding from her, which makes her very upset.
-She gives me a hardhat with a light on it (a flame; it's actually an old kerosener, like they have in the coal museum) and sends me down into the depths to find him for her.
+She gives me a hardhat with a light on it (a flame, like the old ones they have in the coal museum) and sends me down into the depths to find him for her.
 I'm still calling for him when I wake up.

 There is a warm hand on my shoulder, and it is Mr. Mellark.
 He still looks tired.